DC Motors – Voltage Vs. Output Speed Vs. Torque

 The following article aims to discuss and elaborate on the relationship between these parameters and methods of using them together with other resources, to understand the full capabilities of our DC motors and gear motors.

 Definitions of terms used in our data sheet can be found below with links generously distributed across the article for further reading.

 Torque And Speed

 Torque can be defined as a ‘twisting force’ that has a tendency to rotate an object about a fulcrum.
-In relation to DC motors and gear motors, we will typically refer to the ‘Rated Torque’ as the ‘Rated Load’ to avoid any confusion in our values, more information on this topic can be found here.
+In relation to DC motors and gear motors, we will typically refer to the ‘Rated Torque’ as the ‘Rated Load’ to avoid any confusion in our values.
 Ultimately, the two terms represent the same value – the rotational force applied to the output shaft.

 When discussing ‘speed’, we are typically referring to the angular velocity of the output shaft on our DC motors and gear motors (typically in revolutions per minute).
 Depending on the application, this parameter will affect the rate at which a particular function is executed and it may have a significant effect on the overall performance of the device.

 Why Change Torque?

 The most obvious benefit of varying the torque is to maintain a constant speed when the motor’s load varies, keeping in mind the interdependent nature of speed, torque, and voltage.